About the Celebration ...

 Located on the Texas Gulf Coast, on the bay of Aransas, the towns of Rockport and Fulton offer a special charm.
 Since their earliest days, Rockport and Fulton have attracted visitors with their climate, their friendly people and always, their wonderful birds.

 The Tourism Development Council of the Rockport-Fulton Chamber of Commerce is pleased to help and assist the annual HummerBird Celebration Committee in making this event spectacular for all those who attend.

 Each year the staff of the Chamber look forward to entertaining those who attend the HummerBird Celebration.
 It is a pleasure to try to accommodate each and everyone.
 It is truly remarkable to work behind the scenes as part of the team that coordinates an event which pleases so many people in a comfortable sort of way.

 To our regular attendees and to anyone wishing to attend for the first time, you are warmly welcomed.
 Hope to see you here and happy birding until then.
 Call the Chamber office if we can assist you.

 What’s up this year?

+Well... this is our 30th anniversary of the event.
+We will have a special reception and Texas BBQ in celebration!
 We hope you enjoy yourself as we celebrate the spectacular fall migration of the Ruby-throated hummingbird…and the fun of birding.
 Go on field trips, boat trips, see the hummers stocking up at feeders as they prepare for their amazing trip to their winter home, and discover what’s new for the birding enthusiast at our "nature only" vendor booths.

 We are excited about our speaker lineup!
 Programs and workshops are indicated in the schedule and will take place in two locations – Auditorium and Middle School.
 Information and tickets for workshops and trips will be available at the Auditorium.